JoshMallery/Quiz-Time/README.md

 - Inside of your terminal type `git clone` and then paste the ssh link.
 It should look like this: [git@github.com:JoshMallery/Quiz-Time.git](git@github.com:JoshMallery/Quiz-Time.git)
 - In your terminal type `cd quiz-time`
 - Type `npm install`
-- Do not run `npm audit fix --force`
+- Do NOT run `npm audit fix --force`
 - Then type `npm start` This runs the app in the development mode.
 - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 - The browser should then deploy using a local host
-- Enjoy using branchOut!
+- Enjoy using Quiz-Time!

 - NOTE: Make sure that you type `Control + C` in your terminal when you are done using the application.
 This ensure the server will stop running before your close your Terminal.

 ## Instructions for Use

-- On opening the browser, a user is free to scroll the current courses that exist in branchOut!
+- On opening the browser, you can navigate to the Trivia Settings Link.
-- Each Course includes and overview and Author and lesson count.
+- From the settings page you are free to select a category and the amount of questions to answer.
-- A user can click on the course to view the list of lessons.
+- After clicking submit to get the questions ready, go to the Play Trivia Link
-- From there a user can click on individual lessons from the course.
+- You are all ready to play!
+Select an answer to a trivia question, submit it be scored and then click the navigation arrow to the next question!
-- Users can also navigate to the add a course tab and add a course and/or a lesson.
+- Good Luck!
+Can you get a perfect score?

 ## Technologies Used